srinivas-github/nosto/README.md

 # nosto
-Automation that setsup a virtual machine and installs & configures a service by using vagrant.
+Automation that sets up a virtual machine and installs & configures a service by using vagrant.
+In this Demo we are using Vagrant tool bring UP a Ubuntu VM (using the hashicorp/precise64) box.

 What is Vagrant?